 if that player rejects the Dice, the Dealer shall then offer the Dice to each of the other players in turn, clockwise around the table, until one of the players accepts them; and

 the first player to accept the Dice shall become the Shooter and be entitled to choose and retain any two of the Dice as the Active Dice.
-The remaining Dice (if any) shall be returned to the Dice bowl (as referred to in rule 3.4(b)) and placed in front of the Dealer.
+The remaining Dice (if any) shall be returned to the Dice bowl (as referred to in rule 3.1(d)) and placed in front of the Dealer.

 5.4 To be eligible to Roll the Active Dice, a player must have a wager placed at the time of that Roll.